plantformatics/phaseLD/README.md

 Click [here] for a link to cpanm.

 [here]: http://search.cpan.org/~miyagawa/Menlo-1.9004/script/cpanm-menlo

+## Dependencies extract_crossovers.pl

+extract_crossovers.pl additionally requires the moduels:

+1) [PDL]
+2) [PDL::Stats]

+All modules are available from CPAN, and can be accessed with cpan/cpanm.

 ## Installation
 After installing dependencies, simply add ```PATH=$PATH:/path/to/phaseLD/bin``` to your PATH in .bashrc or .zshrc.